WithSecureLabs/TheExtendables/README.md

 ### Optional arguments

-You can optionally specify `/browser` for the taget brower (chrome, edge)
+You can optionally specify `/browser` for the target browser (Chrome, Edge)

 ## Persist